jpalala/jpalala/README.md

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [joe@palala.dev](mailto:joe@palala.dev)
-*   🚀  I'm currently working on [werpa labs](http://werpalabs.com)
+*   🚀  I'm currently working on [launchiterably](http://launchiterably.com)
-*   🤝  I'm open to collaborating on UX and communities
+*   🤝  I'm working currently with [Gappify](https://gappify.com).
-*   ⚡  My hobby is to imagine the world if it were a litte different.
-Science Fiction is my thing.
-A little weird maybe but I think its just I'm sometimes awkward.
+*   ⚡   Science Fiction is hobby and playing chess online.

 ### Skills